mehak-zehra/book-lovers/README.md

 ## Acceptance Criteria

 ```
-GIVEN a book dashboard with form inputs
+GIVEN a search dashboard

 WHEN I load the page
-THEN I am presented with the UI that resembles with the mockup
+THEN I am presented with the home page with search bar for books and favorite book button on the left

 WHEN I search for a book
 THEN I am presented with series of search results

-WHEN I view a search card
+WHEN I view a list of search results
-THEN I am presented with the book title, cover, author, ISBN and published year and a link to view your book in Google/Amazon.
+THEN I am presented with the book title, cover, author, some description about the book and learmore link.

-WHEN I click on the Google/Amazon link
+WHEN I click on the learnmore link
-THEN I am presented with the book in Google/Amazon in a new tab
+THEN I am presented with the book details with title, sub-title, isbn, published date, rating stars and bookmark icon to mark the book favorite

-WHEN I search for a book
+WHEN I click the bookmark icon
-THEN the book is saved in the search history
+THEN the book is saved in the local storage and user can view it in the favorite section on the home page

-WHEN I click on the book in search history
+WHEN I click on the favorite books button on the home page
-THEN I am again presented with the same search results
+THEN I can view the list of my favorite books

+WHEN I click on a title of the favorite book
+THEN I'm redirected to the book details page
 ```
 ## Built with